Duncan D. Hunter: Tenure

+Hunter continued to challenge the Pentagon's conclusions over a three-year period, contacting three secretaries of defense.
+At one point, he sent Peralta's body armor to the Pentagon to highlight blast marks and the embedded grenade fuse.
+Despite these efforts, the Pentagon did not change its position, and the Medal of Honor was not awarded.
+The USS Rafael Peralta remains as the result of the legislation.

 In July 2013, Hunter voted against an amendment offered by Justin Amash to rein in warrantless domestic surveillance conducted by the NSA.
 In October 2013 Hunter was the only representative from San Diego County to vote against the bill ending the nation's 16-day partial government shutdown, explaining that he voted against it because it did not reduce spending or the national debt.

+On January 6, 2017, Hunter removed a picture from the wall of the U.S. Capitol hallway.
+The picture, posted pursuant to a student art contest, depicted police officers with pig faces shooting an unarmed protester.
+The picture drew objections from Law enforcement groups.
+Hunter arrived with a screwdriver, took down the picture and returned it to the office of its congressional sponsor, Rep. Lacy Clay.
+Some police organizations cheered Hunter's actions.
+The picture was put back up, removed again, and stayed down pursuant to a ruling from the architect of the Capitol, Stephen Ayers.

 Hunter was an early supporter of Donald Trump's presidential bid, endorsing him in February 2016 in the earliest days of the Republican primary.
 He was the second member of Congress to support him.
-According to anonymous sources, during an address to Riverside County Young Republicans in late August 2017, Hunter said of President Trump, "He's just like he is on TV ...
-He's an asshole, but he's our asshole."

 At a town-hall-style meeting in March 2017, Hunter was confronted by protesters.
 Before the crowd, Hunter asserted that the American intelligence community was filled with "seditious Obama folks" who "hate Donald Trump as much as you [those at the meeting] do" and are trying to undermine the Trump administration.
 He also described the American government as "Orwellian".